 Prior to joining the Institute, I was a member of the staff of the New York State Senate for 13 years beginning in 1982.
 Over that period I held several senior-level positions, including Director of Research for the Legislative Commission on Public-Private Cooperation, and Director of Communications for the Senate Finance Committee.
 I served on the staff of the Majority Leader for five years and also held the positions of Director of Operations and Special Projects Director for, respectively, two members of the Senate Majority.
-I was an adjunct professor of political science at Siena College, worked on the national field team of the Steve Forbes for President campaign in 1995-96, and am also one of New York State’s leading experts in special use zoning.
+I was an adjunct professor of political science at Siena College, worked on the national field team of the Steve Forbes for President campaign in 1995-96, and was one of New York State’s leading experts in special use zoning.

 I grew up in the Bronx, graduated from Fordham University, and hold a Ph.D. in Political Science from Boston University with a specialization in urban and municipal affairs.

 After thirty years in Albany, I recently moved to Wilmington, NC, with my wife, Elise.
 Our youngest, our daughter Sara, attends Alfred University…way, way out at the western end of New York’s Southern Tier.
-We have two grown sons: Billy, the architect, living in Schenectady (who, along with his wife, presented us with our first grandchild, Lucas Paul, in October), and Matthew, a West Point graduate now serving as a captain with the 10th Mountain Division.
+We have two grown sons: Billy, the architect, living in Schenectady (who, along with his wife, presented us with our first grandchild, Lucas Paul, in October), and Matthew, a West Point graduate who just completed his service as a captain with the 10th Mountain Division.

-I am a long-suffering Mets and Jets fan, in spite of my Bronx roots; probably know more about Superman, Batman, and related DC Comics characters than any adult should admit to knowing; and really am something of a country mouse, being far more comfortable in a cabin in the woods than in a big city penthouse.
-Involved in Scouting for over 50 years -I am a Unit Commissioner for the Cape Fear Council of the BSA in Wilmington, North Carolina- I love backpacking and camping (although my body keeps telling me I am too old to be sleeping on a rock!).
+I am, in spite of my Bronx roots, a long-suffering Mets and Jets fan; probably know more about Superman, Batman, and related DC Comics characters than any adult should admit to knowing; and really am something of a country mouse, being far more comfortable in a cabin in the woods than in a big city penthouse.
+Involved in Scouting for over 50 years -I am a Unit Commissioner for the Cape Fear Council of the BSA in Wilmington, North Carolina- I love backpacking and camping (although my body keeps telling me I far am too old to be sleeping on a rock!).